FionaWright/CherryPip/README.md

 - Fully deterministic and seeded
 - Russian Roulette, Firefly Threshold, Cosine Importance Sampling
 - Lambertian, Glossy, and Microfacet lighting models
-- GGX and Beckmann NDFs, Schlick Fresnel, Smith and V-Cavity Geometry Masking
+- GGX and WIP(Beckmann) NDFs, Schlick Fresnel, Smith and V-Cavity Geometry Masking
-- Importance Sampling using the distribution of visible normals (VNDF)
+- WIP: Importance Sampling using the distribution of visible normals (VNDF)
 - Glass materials supported
 - Environment maps with support for Panoramic and Octohedral Equal-Area (Rotatable at runtime!)
 - Directional lighting + GPU max parallel search on the EA Environment Map to set automatically direction to where luminance is highest